Searching ...

 What Is a Conforming Loan?

-Additionally, conforming loan borrowers must meet credit, income, and other financial requirements.
+Conforming loan borrowers must also meet credit, income, and other financial requirements.

 A conventional loan can be considered conforming or nonconforming.
-Among the nonconforming loans would be loans from the VA or USDA, where borrowers may not put down a payment.
-Or it could be a special program to help those with bankruptcy or foreclosures in the credit history.
+Most conventional loans are conforming, but there are exceptions.
+Nonconforming loans include those from the VA or USDA, where some borrowers do not put down a payment.
+A loan from a special program to help those with bankruptcy or foreclosures on their credit history is also a nonconforming loan.

 fact box about loans and housing